|

 Production process, by Bryan Targett

-The cipher wheels of the Singlet are identical to those used with the
+The cipher rotors of the Singlet are identical to those used with the

 American KL-7,